indygreg/python-zstandard/README.rst

 fine to have different threads call into a single instance, just not at the same time.

+Some operations require multiple function calls to complete. e.g. streaming operations.
+A single ``ZstdCompressor`` or ``ZstdDecompressor`` cannot be used for simultaneously active operations. e.g. you must not start a streaming operation when another streaming operation is already active.

 The C extension releases the GIL during non-trivial calls into the zstd C API.
 Non-trivial calls are notably compression and decompression.
 Trivial calls are things like parsing frame parameters.
 Where the GIL is released